 The agent’s right to compensation

-A real estate broker is required to have a written agreement with each of the licensees acting on their behalf.
+A real estate broker is required to have a written employment agreement with each of the licensees hired to act on the broker’s behalf.
 The agreement covers material aspects of the employment relationship between the broker and the agent or broker-associate.

-Realty Publications, Inc. (RPI) publishes two employment agreements used by a broker employing a licensee to perform agent duties on their behalf.
-These employment agreements are:
+Realty Publications, Inc. (RPI) publishes two employment agreements used by a broker employing a licensee, including:

 • Sales Agent and Broker-Associate Employment Agreement [See RPI Form 505]; and